 The Monte Cassino Science Bowl team has been State Champion or runner up in every year we have competed.

 Monte Cassino's middle school teachers are passionate and enthusiastic about the subjects they teach and love.
-This passion ignites a desire in our students to learn, grow, and become the best student and person they can.
+This passion ignites a desire in our students to learn, grow, and become the best student and people they can be.

 All of our middle school classes challenge and prepare our students for public or private high school.
 In fact, many freshman and graduates of Monte Cassino routinely tell us that 9th grade is easier academically than 8th grade at Monte Cassino.
-This academic preparation gives them confidence and allows them to grow not only academically, but also socially and developmentally.
-Several Monte Cassino classes count as high school credit at Oklahoma public schools, due to the course content and teachers with high school credentials.
+This academic preparation gives our graduates confidence that allows them to grow not only academically, but also socially and developmentally.
+Several Monte Cassino courses count as high school credit at Oklahoma public schools, due to the course content and teachers with high school credentials.

-Monte Cassino's teachers are concerned about each child they teach and work with the child and parents to find solutions to academic, social or developmental issues.
-In addition, Special Education teachers and instructional coaches on staff work with teachers to modify instruction if students have been diagnosed with learning difficulties and are struggling.
+Monte Cassino's teachers are concerned about each child they teach.
+They work with the child and parents to find solutions to academic, social or developmental issues.
+In addition, Special Education teachers and instructional coaches on staff work with teachers to modify instruction if students have been diagnosed with learning difficulties.

 Monte Cassino students matriculate to many high schools in the area, predominately Booker T. Washington and Bishop Kelley, Cascia Hall, Holland Hall and local public schools.

 Monte Cassino students have volunteered to assist with fundraising for scholarships (totaling over$160,000 with a matching grant) and the annual appeal in order to help fellow students and their school.